Curb-v2/third-party-app-integration/simple-browser-client/README.md

 This is an example of a simple browser client that authenticates Curb users and can access historical and live data for all of their locations.
+This uses the Implicit Grant OAuth 2.0 flow.

 ### How to run
 This example app is designed to be run just in a browser, no back-end support necessary.
 Here's all you need to run it.